Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ### Delete a sent share invitation

-An individual sent share invitation can be deleted by the data provider to stop sharing their data with the specific data consumer to whom the invitation was addressed.
+**NEW** An individual sent share invitation can be deleted by the data provider to stop sharing their data with the specific data consumer to whom the invitation was addressed.

 ```python Snippet:delete_sent_share_invite
 <placeholder for code sample>